Emergency Dentist Serving Dallas

 Lost Dental Crown

-First of all, make an appointment with our Red Oak, TX office at once so that we can reattachment the lost crown as soon as possible.
+First of all, make an appointment with our Dallas, TX office at once so that we can reattachment the lost crown as soon as possible.
 In the meantime, it may be possible to cement it on its appropriate tooth temporarily.
 Apply a small amount of dental cement, toothpaste, or denture adhesive and then carefully slip the crown back over the tooth.
 (Avoid superglue!)

 Thoroughly rinse your mouth with warm water and use dental floss in order to dislodge any food particles that may be causing the discomfort.
 Be sure not to place any aspirin or other painkiller directly against the gums near the aching tooth, as they may burn the tissue!
 If you still feel pain, contact us immediately.